Yamato-Security/hayabusa/README.md

 * [Hayabusa EVTX](https://github.com/Yamato-Security/hayabusa-evtx) - A more maintained fork of the `evtx` crate.
 * [Hayabusa Sample EVTXs](https://github.com/Yamato-Security/hayabusa-sample-evtx) - Sample evtx files to use for testing hayabusa/sigma detection rules.
 * [Presentations](https://github.com/Yamato-Security/Presentations) - Presentations from talks that we have given about our tools and resources.
+* [Sigma to Hayabusa Converter](https://github.com/Yamato-Security/sigma-to-hayabusa-converter) - Curates upstream Windows event log based Sigma rules into an easier to use form.
 * [Takajo](https://github.com/Yamato-Security/takajo) - An analyzer for hayabusa results.
 * [WELA (Windows Event Log Analyzer)](https://github.com/Yamato-Security/WELA) - An analyzer for Windows event logs written in PowerShell.
 (Deprecated and replaced by Takajo.)